 Here are some tips to increase your value to the coach and your team:

 4. Be positive.
 Positivity is contagious and there is no feeling like helping the dugout get loud to inspire a late rally.
+Pick players up who are down, and celebrate the small wins of others like they are your own.

 5. Be ready – physically and mentally.
 You never know when the coach is going to put you in a game, so when that happens, make sure you are ready to make the most of the opportunity.
 Make sure you know the situation and what is needed from you.